Medical expert of the article

 - Metastases.

-But in some cases, conventional MRI is not enough, so contrast enhancement is indicated.
-Most often, contrast is used in the study of the brain and its vessels.
-As a contrast, preparations based on gadolinium salts are used.
+But in some cases, a regular MRI is not enough, so contrast enhancement is indicated.
+Most often, contrast is used to examine the brain and its vessels.
+Preparations based on gadolinium salts are used as a contrast.
 The substance introduced into the body acts as a kind of indicator, as it accumulates in the altered tissues.

 The use of contrast is painless and harmless to the body.
 The only contraindication to its use is individual intolerance.
-Contrast enhancement allows you to identify the smallest neoplasms in the structures of the brain, determines the early signs of Alzheimer's, stroke and many other pathologies.
-Very often, contrast is prescribed to assess the state of the pituitary gland.
+Contrast enhancement allows to detect the smallest neoplasms in the brain structures, determines early signs of Alzheimer's, stroke and many other pathologies.
+Very often, contrast is prescribed to assess the condition of the pituitary gland.

-MRI of the brain with contrast and the procedure without a dye differ in that in the first case, a clearer visualization of the organ under study is possible.
-The decision on the choice of a particular method is made by the attending physician, evaluating the indications and all possible complications.
+MRI of the brain with contrast and the procedure without dye differ in that in the first case, a clearer visualization of the organ being examined is possible.
+The decision on the choice of one or another method is made by the attending physician, assessing the indications and all possible complications.